 Proposed Recommendations – Exception Procedure

-Goal: Where an applicant claims a legitimate interest in a second-level domain name that is reserved from registration either in the Registry Agreement, the goal is to provide a procedure for determining whether the application should proceed to registration.
+Goal: Where an applicant claims a legitimate interest in a second-level domain name that is reserved from registration in the Registry Agreement, the goal is to provide a procedure for determining whether the application should proceed to registration.
+Some members have expressed deep concern with the operability of process-heavy exemption procedures that may have a great potential to impede rights and legitimate interests unduly.

 General Principles: The procedure must:

-Provide immediate notification to the applicant and the protected organization when an application is refused registration because a name is protected.
+Provide immediate notification to the applicant and the protected organization when a registration request is refused registration because a name is protected.

-Provide a channel of communication between the applicant and the protected organization;
+Provide a channel of communication between the applicant and the protected organization, including for purposes of any assessment and agreement which may be forthcoming from the protected organization itself at first instance;

-Provide an impartialimpartial, expeditious, and inexpensive process for determining if the applicant has a legitimate interest such that its application should proceed to registration;
+Provide an objective, expeditious, and inexpensive process for determining if the applicant has a legitimate interest such that its application should proceed to registration;

 Use existing dispute resolution procedures where possible.

-Outline of Procedure:
+Outline of One Proposed Procedure:

 1. Notification of Conditional Refusal Based on Protected Name.

-The applicant and protected organization will receive immediate electronic notification if an applied-for second level domain is conditionally refused registration because of a Protected Name in the Clearinghouse.
+The applicant and protected organization will receive immediate electronic notification if an applied-for second level domain is conditionally refused registration because of a Protected Name on a Reserved list or in the Clearinghouse if applicable.

 2. Declaration of Legitimate Use.

-Each protected organization must record and maintain accurate contact information with the Clearinghouse designating a recipient and address to be notified electronically.
+Each protected organization must record and maintain accurate contact information with the Clearinghouse (or other coordinating body) designating a recipient and address to be notified electronically.

 Within ten (10) days of receiving a conditional refusal, an applicant may file a declaration with the Registry.
 The declaration must identify the applicant accurately, provide accurate contact information, and state that the applicant has a good faith, legitimate interest in using the domain name that does not violate any treaties, national laws or other legal entitlement of the protected organization.
 A standard form will be provided.
 The protected organization will receive a copy of the declaration electronically at its given address when the declaration is filed with the Registry.